-Video content can help to make this more accessible and less intimidating.
+Things as Video content can help to make this more accessible and less intimidating.
 Offer easy directions to your self storage site (include a Google maps link), and then outline how to gain access to the site, including how to find their access codes.
 It’s typically safer to provide access codes through another channel, such as a text message, to keep your units safe.

 Retention: Upsell, cross sell

 Engaging with existing customers is often a neglected part of the email marketing process.
 You might only reach out to your customers when their contract is up for renewal.
 And if they’re on a rolling monthly contract, you might never contact them at all.